-With the right resources, career exploration can begin at any age.
-From videos to workbooks to journalling exercises, these resources can help guidance counsellors, educators, parents and more engage elementary school students in career exploration.
+With the right supports, career exploration can begin at any age.
+From videos to workbooks to journalling exercises, these resources can help school counsellors, educators, parents and other caring adults engage elementary school students in career exploration.

-These learning and career development programs give young people opportunities to strengthen and acquire new skills, test their abilities and enhance career readiness.
+These programs give young people opportunities to strengthen and acquire new skills, test their abilities and enhance career readiness.
 Programs for children include Discovery Lab, a program that connects science to real-world contexts, and Kid Tech Nation, which teaches children digital skills, coding concepts, internet safety and computational thinking.

 Tools such as learning maps and journals, as well as picture books and educator resources that can help students in kindergarten to Grade 5 expand their awareness of their personal interests and strengths and explore different types of careers.